SchlossLab/mikropml/cran-comments.md

 - Switched \dontrun{} to \donttest{} for long-running examples.
 - Fixed description:
     - Enclosed package name in single quotes.
-    - Added a link to the website.
+    - Added relevant links to the package website & paper.

 ## Test environments